simoncozens/fonts-and-layout/features.md

     [A=0+580|B=1+618]

 As you see in this case, the advance width of the "A" is back to 580 units, because the `ab` kern pair is not being applied in this case.

+> We will see more of `hb-shape` in the next chapter, including examples of how it shows us positioning information.

 ### Glyph classes